 A decree and a communiqué amending Decree No. 32 on Protection of the Value of Turkish Currency (published in the Official Gazette dated August 11, 1989, No. 20249) issued by the Council of Ministers under the Law No. 1567, and the Communiqué No. 2008-32/34 on Decree No. 32 on Protection of the Value of Turkish Currency (published in the Official Gazette dated February 28, 2008 and numbered 26801), was published in the Official Gazette dated January 25, 2018.
 The Communique No. 2008-32/34 was revised on October 6, 2018, and on November 16, 2018.
 Additionally, the Capital Movements Circular of the Central Bank of Turkey was amended.
 Those amendments, which introduce new provisions regarding the utilization of foreign exchange loans of Turkish residents, became effective on May 2, 2018.
-With the new restrictions, real sector enterprises' borrowings in foreign currency are to be determined according to their revenues in foreign currency.
 While the enterprises which do not generate revenues denominated in foreign currency are forbidden from borrowing in foreign currency (certain exceptions may apply), those having foreign currency revenues are allowed to borrow in foreign currency with some limitations.
 Further, the new amendment forbids Turkish households from taking out foreign currency indexed loans.